darwin-eu/CDMConnector/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Other
-about: Used to share something whioh is not a Bug or a Feature
+about: Used to share something which is not a Bug or a Feature
 title: ''
 labels: ''
 assignees: 'PRijnbeek, ablack3'